quii/learn-go-with-tests/databases.md

 }
 ```

 Keep in mind that each database created will make our tests slower.
-This affects us now, but in reality we should be offloading this types of tests to CI.
+This affects us now, but in reality we should be offloading this type of tests to CI.
 You want to be as thorough as possible if you have full control over the external service.

-And finally, our integration tests.
+Finally, our integration tests.
 We've included the tests for `ByID`, `ByTitleAuthor`, and `GetOrCreate` that were omitted before for brevity.

 ```go
 // bookshelf/integration_test.go